-Postgraduate Advisors
+Postgraduate Adviser

-Your Department will appoint an Advisor for you.
-Your Advisor will be able to bring sufficient expertise to your Supervisory Team to act as a second point of contact for you for academic advice (after your Principal Supervisor).
+Your Department will appoint an Adviser for you.
+Your Adviser will be able to bring sufficient expertise to your Supervisory Team to act as a second point of contact for you for academic advice (after your Principal Supervisor).

-Postgraduate Education and Clinical Academic Training Office
+Postgraduate Education and Clinical Academic Training Section

-The Postgraduate Education and Clinical Academic Training Office can provide support regarding any student matters related to University academic processes or to matters that concern the Degree Committee.
+The Postgraduate Education and Clinical Academic Training (PECAT) section can provide support regarding any student matters related to University academic processes or matters that concern the Degree Committee.
 This includes leave to work away, intermission and notification of your intent to submit your thesis.
 Most matters can be dealt with via your CamSIS self-service account, but PECAT is available to help with any queries that arise.